joshfactorial/A3_on_storms_collaborate/README.md

 I also removed the bearing for storm_direction since the requirement doesn't seem to need it.
 It only asked for distance travelled without direction.
 So I think it's not needed.
 I'll leave them as comments in case we need it for the next two parts.
-For now, I'll optimize the process file function and try to separate a few more functions from it. -Haocong 6/25 15:45
+I'll take a look at 3 later tonight.
+Feel free to add anything for 2 and 3 if you wish to.
+2 should be very easy.
+   -Haocong 6/25 15:45